-While holding the dust port firmly in place on the inside of the cabinet, insert each of the three screws into the holes surrounding the dust port on the outside of the cabinet, as shown in Fig. 22.
+While holding the dust port firmly in place on the inside of the cabinet, insert each of the three screws into the holes surrounding the dust port on the outside of the cabinet (see Fig. 24).
 Using a Phillips screwdriver, tighten each screw a little bit at a time until all three screws are securely in place.